neuromore/Doc/neuromoreStudio/Visualizations.md

 Start a session in neuromore Studio using the _Session Control_ widget.
 You will now see the weather and the camera speed update in real time in the forest scene in Unity.

 ###Which feedback parameters can I use?
-Some pre-configured feedback parameters that you can use out of the box are
+Some pre-configured feedback parameters that you can use out of the box across all games are

 - /weather-sun

 - /weather-rain

 - /weather-fog

 - /weather-clouds

 - /movement-speed

 - /session/level

 - /session/points

 - /audio/volume

   You can find the full mapping of pre-defined OSC feedback parameters under _Assets->Resources->neuromore Prefab->Scripts->Network->OSCMapping.cs_.
   There you can also add custom mappings whose functionality you can then add to the WorldController.cs file (under \_Assets->Resources->neuromore Prefab->Scripts->WorldController.cs).

+Happy developing!